I NEED TO CATCH A GIANT BLUEFIN TUNA

 Med Light Casting: Phenix Axis ML rod and Shimano Torium 16 reel with 40lb Depth Hunter braid.

-Slow Pitch Jigging: Temple Reef Element E2 rod and Penn Fathom II 2 speed reel with 20lb Diawa J-BRAID x8 metered braid.
+Slow Pitch Jigging: Temple Reef Element E2 rod and Penn Fathom II 2 speed reel with 50lb Depth Hunter braid.

-Med Heavy Meat Stick / Descender: Penn Slammer and Penn Senator 4/0 reel with 65lb Depth Hunter braid.
+Penn Slammer rod and Penn Senator reel with 65lb braid.

-These three combos will catch nearly any fish, on any Bay Area charter boat.
+These combos will catch nearly any fish, on any Bay Area charter boat.

 Tackle for these trips can be found online at Pitbull Tackle and locally at the Fisherman's Warehouse.
 You really don't need much.
 I bring an OTI Jig Bag with all my SPJ lures, several rigs and Farallon Feathers in various sizes and colors, and hooks.
+I am also a big fan of Nomad tackle and Hook Up Baits.
 The boat will have all the weights you will need, and you can buy / rent them easily.

 Multi Day Pelagic Trips: